 Mix one part ACV and three parts water in a spray bottle.
 Apply this DIY squirrel repellent to problem areas.

 You could also soak a few old rags in raw apple cider vinegar and place them around the attic.
-The strong smell of vinegar may help discourage squirrels from spending time in the area.
+The strong smell may help keep squirrels away for a while.

 22. Cover Trash Cans Tightly